Deltares/imod-python/docs/index.rst

 Furthermore ``imod`` can even write models that are larger than the available memory, using `dask`_ arrays.

-*NOTE:* We don't hate Flopy, nor seek its demise. iMOD developers also contribute and aid in the development of Flopy.
+*NOTE:* iMOD developers work alongside the Flopy development team and contribute to both projects.

 8\.
 Import your iMOD5 models
 ----------------------------